shriniwas26/shriniwas26.github.io/_projects/2022-08-01-covid-19-visualization.md

 ---
 layout: project
 title: Visualizing COVID-19 Data in the Netherlands using Plotly/Dash
-description: >-
-  In this project, I have visualized the COVID-19 data in the Netherlands using Plotly/Dash.
-The data is fetched from the RIVM website.
-The data is updated daily and the visualization is interactive.
 image: /assets/img/blog/covid-19-visualization-plotly/covid-19.png
 tags: [Python, Data Visualization, Plotly, Dash, COVID-19]